lanl/SEPIA/docs/snippets.rst

   At least one of `x_sim` or `t_sim` must be provided to make a valid model.
 * `y_sim`: simulation outputs, must be provided.
 * `y_ind_sim`: vector of indices for multivariate simulation output, required if the output is multivariate.
+* `x_cat_ind`: list to identify columns of `x` that are categorical variables, where 0 means not categorical and an integer gives the number of categories.
+Categorical variables should be nonzero integers.
+* `t_cat_ind`: list to identify columns of `t` that are categorical variables, similar to `x_cat_ind`.

 If, in addition, observed data will be included, the following possible inputs would be included: